ev1313/wgrd-cons-parsers/README.md

-# Wargame Red Dragon Parsers
+# Wargame: Red Dragon Parsers

 This is a collection of parsers for the gamefiles of the game "Wargame Red Dragon" by Eugen Systems.